COVID-19 impact on the power, utilities, and renewables industry has been saved

 New challenges bring new accounting and financial reporting considerations

-The coronavirus disease 2019 (COVID-19) pandemic is affecting major economic and financial markets, and virtually all industries are facing challenges associated with the economic conditions resulting from efforts to address it.
-Many entities have seen sharp declines in revenues due to regulatory and organizational mandates (such as “shelter-in-place” mandates and school closures) and voluntary changes in consumer behavior (such as social distancing).
+The COVID-19 pandemic continues to affect major economic and financial markets, and virtually all industries are facing challenges associated with the economic conditions resulting from efforts to address it.
+Many entities have seen sharp declines in revenues due to regulatory and organizational mandates (such as “stay-at-home” mandates and school closures) and voluntary changes in consumer behavior (such as social distancing).

 Developing impacts of COVID-19 on the PU&R sector

+COVID-19 has impacted both regulated and unregulated operations in the PU&R sector.
 The magnitude of the impacts will depend largely on the length and severity of the economic downturn experienced in impacted regions.
 Governmental policy directives in response to the outbreak will also need to be carefully considered.
-In certain markets, such directives may directly impact local utility providers as governments attempt to provide financial relief to citizens through measures which could include reduced utility bills.
-COVID-19 is expected to impact both regulated and unregulated operations.
+In many markets, such directives have directly impacted local utility providers as governments attempt to provide financial relief to citizens through measures including shutoff moratoriums and cessation of late payment fees.
+Collection of past due customer accounts is expected to be a significant issue for many utilities as the economic downturn continues to hamper many segments of the economy.
 This article discusses certain industry-specific accounting and financial reporting considerations related to the COVID-19 pandemic and is organized as follows:

 Broader accounting and financial reporting considerations